SJ23 Tech Tip F10, (Updated 2024-11-11) Stan Franklin, Ralph Fuchs, Alan Weld, Randy Cook, Robert Hasegawa & Bob Schimmel.

 "The roller furling on Sail Boar is a Harken 00AL.
 It has a flexible two track foil and the furling drum is a split design that can be removed for trailering or racing.
 This frees up the full length of the forestay to attach the largest jib possible.
 I purchased the Harken 00 from the North Sails, Vancouver loft for approximately $1000 CA, (1996).
 Dave Miller at North Sails also removed the extra roundness of my 135 genoa and installed UV protection along the leech and foot for about $250.
 The loft needs the forestay length of the furling system to modify the sail.
 The installation of the furling gear is fairly routine since the system uses the existing forestay and turnbuckle.
 While Harken says, "It should not be necessary to install a halyard restrainer at the masthead," they are wrong.
 This is essential, unless you enjoy running up the mast to clear a wrap!

 The Harken 00AL works very well for single-handed sailing.
-The furling line is fed back along a lifeline to the cockpit.
+The furling control line is fed back along a lifeline to the cockpit.
 My converted 135% genoa still has reasonable shape when partially furled.
 On Dave Miller's advice, I also converted a "Blade" as a heavy weather sail but so far have not hoisted it.
 From my experience the Harken system is built first class and virtually bullet proof."
 Stan Franklin.

 PREVENT a HALYARD WRAP - A wrap can be a real nuisance when you can't undo it, leading to forestay failure in a worst case scenario.
 Take every precaution you can to prevent one.
 "The extra block installed on the mast for the halyard is a modification I made after the Harken 00AL roller furling was installed.
 The jib halyard (green tracer) and the forestay through the furling foil were almost parallel to each other.
 The forestay (pulled away from mast for visibility) is attached just above the green halyard.
 Because they were almost parallel, there was a risk of wrapping the halyard around the forestay when operating the furling system.
 It never actually happened but came pretty close a few times.
 The solution was to add the block on the mast and run the halyard through it, thereby increasing the angle between the head stay and the halyard."
 Ralph Fuchs.
 TOP

 CDI FF2 - In 2012 I helped install a CDI FF2 flexible furling system on a friend's MacGregor and was impressed with the robust simplicity of the hardware.
 Especially the one piece tough vinyl foil that has incredibly high torque properties.
 This was my first time to install a flexible furler.
 Once assembled it was easy to push the drum and foil up to adjust the turnbuckle.
 Overall this is a very clever design that fully incorporates the kiss principle.
 I've since seen this system installed on other sailboats, all operating with no problem.
 The hardware can be removed from the forestay.
-It comes with a life time warranty.
+It comes with a life time warranty to the original owner.
 Bob Schimmel.

 The Cruising Design Inc. web site shows a good explanation of the hardware for all four models.
 Their specs will guide you to the model FF2 that fits the SJ23 with a 29' 3" forestay.
 For assistance 1(844) 379-2407 or info@sailcdi.com